SolaceProducts/terraform-provider-solacebroker/templates/guides/provider.md

 > Note: import will only write actual values to the state file for attributes that are set to a non-default value.
 The value of attributes with default value will be imported as `null`.

+## PubSub+ Cloud notes

+* Applying a message VPN resource configuration to a Cloud broker may cause issues with attributes that are not authorized to be set in Cloud.
+This can be resolved by removing or commenting out the attributes in the configuration that are reported to be conflicting with the authorization access level.
+* Similarly, attempting to delete the configuration of a message VPN using `terraform destroy` is also expected to fail because of the insufficient authorization access level of the Cloud user.

 ## Notes and Limitations

 * Terraform `apply` is not atomic.
 If interrupted by a user, failure, reboot, or switchover the configuration changes may be partly applied.
 Terraform does not perform rollbacks.